Source: Pan Demin/Shutterstock.com

 Power prices per kWh

 The per kWh price refers to the cost of the power you use.
-The table below shows the average regional rates for electricity across the motu.
+The table below shows the average regional rates for electricity across the country, listed from high to low.

 Location